 Managing the coexistence of people and wildlife in Yellowstone is more important than ever before.
-The park has experienced a significant increase in visitation since 2015, leading to increased tragedies including grizzly bear-related fatalities and bison gorings.
-This is where the Visitor and Wildlife Safety Education Project comes in.
+The park has experienced a significant increase in visitation since 2015, leading to increased tragedies including bear-related fatalities and bison gorings.
+This is where the Visitor and Wildlife Safety Education comes in.
 This project, funded in part by Yellowstone Forever, provides support for seasonal park rangers and volunteers to conduct the following programs:

 - Wildlife and Visitor Safety Education Program, in which roving park rangers provide information at wildlife-related traffic jams and other locations where wildlife and visitors are in close proximity.